Emeka Ezeugo: Coaching career

 Ezeugo holds a US Soccer Federation coaching license and a KNVB Netherlands international license.
-Ezeugo has an envious coaching record over the past seven years, as he successfully completed his transition from player to coach that included a stint as the head coach at CoT NYs Borough of Manhattan Community College in 2002.
-In 2003 coached the Deportivo Municipal, Lima for two seasons before coming back to the United States, on 15 August 2005 was named as the new men's soccer coach at New York City College of Technology, here was between 2008.
+Ezeugo has an envious coaching record over the past seven years, as he successfully completed his transition from player to coach that included a stint as the head coach at CUNY Borough of Manhattan Community College in 2002.
+In 2003 coached the Deportivo Municipal, Lima for two seasons before coming back to the United States, on 15 August 2005 was named as the new men's soccer coach at CUNY New York City College of Technology, here was between 2008.

-Ezeuga spent summers 2004 to 2006 coaching at Camp Chateaugay, a summer camp located in New York's Adirondack Mountains for kids ages 7 to 15.
+Ezeugo spent summers 2004 to 2006 coaching at Camp Chateaugay, a summer camp located in New York's Adirondack Mountains for kids ages 7 to 15.

 On 19 April 2008, he returned to India and signed a contract as head coach by his former club Churchill Brothers SC on 5 September 2008 was released from his contract.

 He was then the chief coach of Heartland, a position he assumed less than a month ago.

 On 31 October 2013, he was named the head coach of the newly promoted Nigeria Premier League team Abia Warriors.